Power Rangers (film): Critical response

-IGN gave the film a 7 out of 10, saying, "Power Rangers doesn’t quite pull off everything it wants to, but it’s a fun time at the theater nonetheless."
+IGN gave the film a 7 out of 10, saying, "Power Rangers doesn't quite pull off everything it wants to, but it's a fun time at the theater nonetheless."
 Mike McCahill of The Guardian wrote that "the film achieves a functioning mediocrity we perhaps might have thought beyond this franchise," and gave it 2 out of 5 stars.

-Mike Ryan of Uproxx gave the film a negative review, writing: "Power Rangers has one of the most zig-zagged tones of any big budget studio film I’ve seen in a long time.
-It’s jarring at times how often it goes back and forth between 'gritty' and 'silly'."
-Owen Gleiberman of Variety criticized the film's conflicting tones, saying: "...25 years ago, Mighty Morphin Power Rangers was launched as superhero fodder for kids, and there was indeed a place for it, but we’re now so awash in superhero culture that kids no longer need the safe, lame, pandering junior-league version of it.
+Mike Ryan of Uproxx gave the film a negative review, writing: "Power Rangers has one of the most zig-zagged tones of any big budget studio film I've seen in a long time.
+It's jarring at times how often it goes back and forth between 'gritty' and 'silly'."
+In a 2.5 out of 5 review, Bill Goodykoontz of The Arizona Republic stated that "at its best, Power Rangers plays a little like a low-rent Breakfast Club.
+Unfortunately, it's not always at its best, and when it's not, you get exactly what you'd expect: generic teen hero fare."
+Owen Gleiberman of Variety criticized the film's conflicting tones, saying: "...25 years ago, Mighty Morphin Power Rangers was launched as superhero fodder for kids, and there was indeed a place for it, but we're now so awash in superhero culture that kids no longer need the safe, lame, pandering junior-league version of it.
 They can just watch Ant-Man or the PG-13 Suicide Squad.
 Safe, lame, and pandering have all grown up."
 In a review for The Telegraph, Robbie Collin gave it one star out of five, criticizing the "abjectly embarrassing frenzy of product placement".